pyjamabrah/pyjamabrah/content/products/c-language/index.md

 layout: products

 param:
-  product: "The C Language"
+  product: "C Language"
-  description: "A comprehensive course on C language that is focused on insights and use in industrial setting.
-You will start with mental models and end with the mastery of the C concepts in C."
+  description: "Focused on taking you from knowing nothing about the language to designing and reasoning about the course like professionals do!"
   image: "/products/c-language/c.png"
   link: "https://pyjamabrah.com/posts/abstractions/c.png"
+  keyFeatures:
+    - No background and familiarity assumed.
+    - 12 recorded Lessons.
+    - 13 Hours of Recorded Lectures.
+    - 25 Problem sets.
+    - 50 Quizzes to reinforce learning.
+    - Certificate on completing 95% course work.
+    - 24 downloadable resources.
+    - Taught by industry experts.
   bundle:
     - course: "C Language"
       subtitle: "Insights YOU should know but DON'T!!"
-      description: "Foundation course on C programming with a hands on journey from Machine code to Design using C. Focused on exposing the system level mechanics that will enable you to reason clearly about the code you right and be confident about how the system will behave as a result.
-The course takes a deliberate approach - starting with the models of systems, exploring instruction set architecture, assembly code, toolchain utilities, and finally make a case for the C language."
+      description: "A foundational course on C programming with a hands-on journey from Machine code to Design using C. Focused on exposing the system level mechanics that will enable you to reason clearly and be confident about how the system will behave as a result.
+The course takes a deliberate approach - starting with the models of systems, exploring instruction set architecture, assembly code, toolchain utilities, and finally making a case for the C language."
       bestSeller: "true"
       rating: 1
       ratingCount: 1